johnzastrow/phpblog/hugo-export/posts/2011-09-01-creating-an-st_-table-and-view-in-oracle-for-arcsde.md

 ---
-title: Creating an ST_ table and view in Oracle for ArcSDE
+ #  Creating an ST_ table and view in Oracle for ArcSDE
 categories:
   - Data processing
   - Database